IanS71/ticket-lifecycle/README.md

 <p>
 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095585762247983104/image.png"/>

-The ticket is now marked as resolved and within proper SLA.
+The ticket is now marked as resolved and within the proper SLA timeframe